|JLSB EndNote Style|

 For authors that equally participated in a study please write 'All/Both authors contributed equally to this work.'
 Contributors who do not meet the criteria for authorship should be listed in an acknowledgements section.

-Competing interests that might interfere with the objective presentation of the research findings contained in the manuscript should be declared in a paragraph heading "Competing interests" (after Acknowledgment section and before References).
+Competing interests that might interfere with the objective presentation of the research findings contained in the manuscript should be declared in a paragraph heading "Competing interests" (after Acknowledgment or Author Contribution sections).
 Examples of competing interests are ownership of stock in a company, commercial grants, board membership, etc. If there is no competing interest, please use the statement "The authors declare that they have no competing interests.".

 Change in authorship